gitwyrm/concatenatrix/README.md

 This allows an AI service to still be able to refer to specific files in your code.

+Can be used using simple command line flags or interactively using huh? forms from charm_, which lets you control the app using the cursor keys and enter/return in a nice terminal menu.

 ## Installation

 You need to have Go and Git installed, then you can install the app directly from this Github repository: